How to connect iCloud to the Photos app on Windows 11, 10

 Windows 11 Photos with iCloud

-Alongside the updated interface design for the Photos app, Microsoft is also adding a new iCloud integration that allows iPhone and iPad users to view and manage their photos and videos from a single experience on Windows 11.
+UPDATED 9/10/2024: On Windows 11 (and 10), the Photos app includes an iCloud integration that allows iPhone and iPad users to view and manage their photos and videos from a single experience

-The integration isn’t pretty since you have to install the iCloud app on Windows 11, but after the setup, the Photos app will include a dedicated section for your pictures and videos.
+The integration isn’t pretty since you have to install the iCloud app on your Windows computer, but after the setup, the Photos app will include a dedicated section for your pictures and videos.

-This guide will teach you how to connect the Photos app to the iCloud service on Windows 11.
+In this guide, I’ll teach you how to connect the Photos app to the iCloud service on Windows 11 as well as on Windows 10.

 Connect iCloud to Photos app on Windows 11

-To connect iCloud to the Photos app, use these steps:
+To connect iCloud to the Photos app on Windows 11 (or 10), use these steps:

 1. Open Photos on Windows 11.